xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

-intensity, slow enough where consecutive packets are likely to get different TCP timestamps, but fast enough for the delayed ACKs to acknowledge multiple packets, then you essentially have a 50/50 chance of timestamping the wrong identifier an miss the RTT.
+intensity, slow enough where consecutive packets are likely to get different TCP timestamps, but fast enough for the delayed ACKs to acknowledge multiple packets, then you essentially have a 50/50 chance of timestamping the wrong identifier and miss the RTT.

 ## Handing duplicate identifiers
 TCP timestamps are only updated at a limited rate (ex.
 1000 Hz), and